redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 We've written our own router for Redwood, and we need to make sure it is competitive with existing routers in the React ecosystem (e.g. React Router, Reach Router).
-We've taken a stance on desiring a flat routing scheme (vs a nested one) and this currently comes with some performance downsides that need to be addressed.
+We've taken a stance on desiring a flat routing scheme (vs a nested one) and this currently comes with some performance downsides, some of which we've addressed with Sets.

 [Router • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/11)